babel/babel/CONTRIBUTING.md

 #### `babel-parser`

-Writing tests for Babylon is very similar to the other packages.
+Writing tests for Babel parser is very similar to the other packages.
 Inside the `packages/babel-parser/tests/fixtures` folder are categories/groupings of test fixtures (es2015, flow, etc.).
 To add a test, create a folder under one of these groupings (or create a new one) with a descriptive name, and add the following:

-* Create an `input.js` file that contains the code you want Babylon to parse.
+* Create an `input.js` file that contains the code you want Babel parser to parse.

 * Add an `output.json` file with the expected parser output.
 For added convenience, if there is no `output.json` present, the test runner will generate one for you.